Sanket-Mathur/Car-Resale-Value-Prediction/README.md

 ### Technogies Used
 The sklearn.ensemble.RandomForestRegresser is used to train the model on a dataset from kaggle.
-For the website, nodejs and express frameworks are used is used.
+For the website, nodejs and express frameworks are used.

 ### Execute it on your machine
 Step 1: Download all the contents on this repo into your system